 Interactions with Housing and University Staff – Reference SCC 4.05, 4.09, and 4.20

 Housing Staff members, who in the course of their duties are confronted with violations of University policy, are obligated to report them.
-Housing and University Staff members, including Student Staff and Facilities Staff, are not expected to tolerate abuse in the performance of their duties; therefore, the harassment of any Staff may result in disciplinary action.
+Housing staff members include Residence Life Coordinators, Assistant Life Coordinators, resident assistants, community, facilities staff, housekeeping, and desk workers.
+The harassment of any housing staff members may result in disciplinary action.

 Keys – Reference SCC 4.02, 4.13, and 4.21